pndwrzk/edukita-grade-service/readme.md

 # Edukita Grade Service

-This service provides an API for managing grades on the Edukita platform.
+This service provides an API for managing grades on the test Edukita platform.

 ## Initial Setup